 Firstly, most retailers have such high margins (up to 75% or more) on their products that they are forced to buy cheap fire pits wholesale.
 That means, when you buy a fire pit in the shops for £200-£300 the company that made that fire pit is getting about £50-£75.
 Fire pits cannot be built for that price in the UK so almost all fire pits are made in India or China and imported here - so part of that £60 goes into shipping leaving even less for the product itself.
 If that fire pit in the shops costs less than £200 either the retailer has cut their profit margin to barely profitable levels or the fire pit costs even less to make than £50.

-Secondly, steel costs have been rising globally for years and look set to rise even further.
+Secondly, steel costs have been rising globally for years and look set to rise even further in 2021.
 Any product that uses steel as it's main component is getting much more expensive or is having the steel content reduced to a point where the product will barely last a few uses before it warps or rusts through in the harsh UK weather.

 There is only one answer to this problem.
 Buy a decent quality fire pit direct from a manufacturer like us or an artisan maker.
 But before you buy a fire pit, read our article on choosing a fire pit here.